 Have you used the Teeter Hang Ups inversion device to treat back problems?
 We'd like to hear from you!

 Anyone who has had back problems knows how debilitating they can be, and the back pain industry is big business.
-This author has plenty of first-hand experience with back pain, and a close loved one of mine has very significant back issues.
+Our testers have plenty of first-hand experience with back pain.
 So today we’re going to take a look at the Teeter Hang Ups inversion device, which is claimed to aid in back pain, and which we have tried.

 The concept of inversion is simple: the patient is suspended either at an angle or upside down using the pull of gravity upon one’s spine.
 It is claimed that it takes pressure off of the spine and provides relief.